-- 4. Wait five (5) minutes to clear out any gas.
-Then smell for gas, including near the floor.
+- 1. STOP!
+Read the all safety information included with and on the side of heater. - 2.
+Turn off all electric power to the appliance and make sure the equipment shutoff valve is fully open. - 3.
+Push in gas control knob and slightly turn clockwise to the OFF position (see figure 16). - 4.
+Wait five (5) minutes to clear out any gas.
+Then smell for gas including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you do not smell gas, go to the next step. - 5.
-Push in gas control know slightly and turn counterclockwise to PILOT/IGN and depress for five (5) seconds.
+If you do not smell gas, go to the next step. - Push in and turn control knob counterclockwise to PILOT.
+Press in control knob for five (5) seconds.

-Note: The first time that the heater is operated after

-connecting the gas supply, the control knob should be depressed for about 30 seconds.
+Note: The first time that the heater is operated after connecting the gas supply, the control knob should be depressed for about 30 seconds.
 This will allow air to bleed from the gas system.
+This may take longer in some installations